-READY/REST appears in the display if the spa is in Rest Mode and the Jets 1 Button is pressed.
-It is assumed that the spa is being used and will heat to set temperature.
-While Pump 1 High can be turned on and off, Pump 1 Low will run until set temperature is reached, or 1 hour has passed.
+Ready in Rest Mode appears in the display if the spa is in Rest Mode and the Jets 1 Button is pressed.
+When the heater pump has come on automatically (for example for heating) you can switch between low speed and high speed but you cannot turn the heater pump off.
 After 1 hour, the System will revert to Rest Mode.
-This mode can also be reset by entering the Settings Menu and changing the Heat Mode.
+This mode can also be reset by entering the Settings Menu and selecting the Heat Mode line.